 Note, if the plaintiffs have followed the subpoena process correctly, the subpoena will issue from a foreign court, such as a court in Texas (where Verizon is headquartered) or New Jersey (where Comcast is headquartered).
 This is because the subpoena must be issued from a court within 100 miles of the subpoena target's (the ISP's) headquarters, but it will still indicate that the case is pending in the District Court for your state.

 Here is how the process works: First, the plaintiffs hire a company to investigate peer-to-peer trading of a particular work for which they own the copyright.
 The investigation company reports back with the time, date, and internet address (IP Address) of computers they believe were sharing the copyrighted work.
 At this point, of course, all they have is the IP address, no names or addresses.
-Next, the plaintiffs file a lawsuit against the owners of all of those IP address, listing each as a "John Doe."
+Next, the plaintiffs file a lawsuit against the owners of those IP address, listing each as a "John Doe."
 They do this in order to get the judge presiding over the case to grant them the authority to issue subpoenas - formal requests for records.
 Next, they subpoena the identifying information from the internet service providers for the owners of the IP addresses in question.
 It is at this point that the owner of the IP address first receives a notice that his/her IP address is the subject of a subpoena.
 Once the plaintiffs have the defendant's identifying information, they may chose to either send a demand for settlement prior to filing a lawsuit, or file a lawsuit against the person identified as the owner of the IP address at the time of infringement.
 If this is a case which was begun outside of the state where the Defendant resides, the John Doe lawsuit is (most likely) dismissed.

 In the later sections of this article, I will try to describe the process of defending these cases, from beginning to end.